 Proactive notifications are also raised when your contracts need to be renewed, when contract sign-off is required, when incentive targets are approaching/likely to be missed, or a change to a contract is pending review.
 Missing opportunities becomes near impossible!

-5. Online Contract Management
+5. Online contract management

-With supplier contracts being negotiated and managed by multiple people across several teams within organisations and within suppliers’ businesses, a collaborative portal is a highly efficient feature of rebate management software.
+With supplier contracts being negotiated and managed by multiple people across several teams within organizations and within suppliers’ businesses, a collaborative portal is a highly efficient feature of rebate management software.
 This supplier contract management ensures both you and your supplier share an identical version of the trade agreement, enabling a shared understanding whilst allowing internal management sign off, as well as external sign off by supplier.

-6. Structured Agreement Data
+6. Structured agreement data